 |50% Max $1,000||Visit Site||Review|

 There are typically multiple betting lines available for the SOTU address.
 Around every New Year, SOTU odds are posted by sportsbooks looking to provide political betting lines.
-Once those odds are posted we will share them here.
+Once those odds are posted, we will share them here.

-However, licensed and regulated offshore online sportsbooks almost always provide political betting odds for SOTU prop bets, futures, and more – keep in mind, sportsbooks may only put these odds up a few days before a scheduled SOTU address, possibly updated with new odds and lines every few hours.
+However, licensed and regulated offshore online sportsbooks almost always provide political betting odds for SOTU prop bets, futures, and more.
+Keep in mind also that sportsbooks may only put these odds up a few days before a scheduled SOTU address, possibly updating their boards with new odds and lines every few hours.